-Primary dysmenorrhea is suspected if symptoms begin soon after menarche or during adolescence.
+Symptoms begin soon after menarche or during adolescence.

-Secondary dysmenorrhea is suspected if symptoms begin after adolescence or if patients have known causes, including uterine adenomyosis, fibroids, a tight cervical os, a mass protruding from the cervical os, or, particularly, endometriosis.
+Patients have known causes, including uterine adenomyosis, fibroids, a tight cervical os, a mass protruding from the cervical os, or, particularly, endometriosis.

 Endometriosis is considered in patients with adnexal masses, thickening of the rectovaginal septum, induration of the cul-de-sac, nodularity of the uterosacral ligament, or, occasionally, nonspecific vaginal, vulvar, or cervical lesions.